Treating disc-related neck pain

-Neck disc pain is an all-too-common ailment that often goes untreated.
-Some people may ignore their neck pain because they think it was caused by sleeping in an awkward position; others might believe the numbness and tingling in their hands has nothing to do with an intervertebral disc in their neck.
-When neck pain and other upper body symptoms persist, however, a trip to the physician is in order to determine if a disc in the neck is causing nerve compression and damage.
+Neck disc pain, or symptoms caused by a displaced disc in the cervical (upper) spine is common, but often goes untreated.
+Some people may ignore their neck pain because they think it’s caused by an acute condition that will eventually pass.
+It’s also easy to believe that radiating symptoms like numbness and tingling in the hands has nothing to do with a condition in the neck.
+When neck pain and other upper body symptoms persist, however, a trip to the physician may be required to determine if a disc in the neck is causing nerve compression and damage.